 They should reference any external code or ideas that they may have used, marks may be penalised if they do not.

+Check for this in the comments as well.
+If they are using, for example, ASCII functions (ord and char) and there’s no explanation, then remove points

 Use the report to check for plagiarism!